Pterodaustro: Paleobiology

+Feeding

 Pterodaustro probably strained food with its tooth comb, a method called "filter feeding", also practised by modern flamingos.
 Once it caught its food, Pterodaustro probably mashed it with the small, globular teeth present in its upper jaw.

 Like other ctenochasmatoids, Pterodaustro has a long torso and proportionally massive and splayed hindfeet, adaptations for swimming.
+A recent study suggested that its ankle facilitated movements required for wading behavior.

 Robert Bakker suggested that, like flamingos, this pterosaur's diet may have resulted in a pink hue.

 At least two specimens of Pterodaustro have been found, MIC V263 and MIC V243, with gizzard stones in the stomach cavity, the first ever reported for any pterosaur.
 These clusters of small stones with angled edges support the idea that Pterodaustro ate mainly small, hard-shelled aquatic crustaceans using filter-feeding.
 Such invertebrates are abundant in the sediment of the fossil site.

+Growth and reproduction

 A study of the growth stages of Pterodaustro concluded that juveniles grew relatively fast in their first two years, attaining about half of the adult size.
 Then they reached sexual maturity, growing at a slower rate for four to five years until there was a determinate growth stop.

 In 2004 a Pterodaustro embryo in an egg was reported, specimen MHIN-UNSL-GEO-V246.
 The egg was elongated, 6 cm long and 22 mm across, and its mainly flexible shell was covered with a thin layer of calcite, 0.3 millimeters thick.
 Three-dimensionally preserved eggs were reported in 2014.

+In 2009, possible medullary bone tissue was reported from the largest known femur of Pterodaustro (V 382).
+Medullary bone tissues are previously only known from modern birds that are laying eggs in reproduction, and some non-avian dinosaurs such as Tyrannosaurus rex, so this record would make it the first reported occurrence of a non-dinosaurian medullary bone.
+In 2021, Padian and Woodward suggested that this tissue might instead represent a crushed endosteal tissue.

+Comparison with waterfowls

-Comparisons between the scleral rings of Pterodaustro and modern birds and reptiles suggest that it may have been nocturnal and similar in activity patterns to modern anseriform birds that feed at night.
+Comparisons between the scleral rings of Pterodaustro and modern birds and reptiles suggest that it may have been nocturnal and similar in activity patterns to modern anseriform birds that feed at night, although method of this research is questioned by some researchers.

 Because of its long torso and neck and comparatively short legs, Pterodaustro was unique among pterosaurs in having difficulties to launch.
 Even with the pterosaurian quadrupedal launching mechanism, it would have required frantic and fairly-low angled take-offs possible only in open areas, much like modern geese and swans.